iSynthetixx/WhiskyReleasePageMon/README.md

 # 🍾 WhiskeyReleasePageMon

-A powerful Python-based scraper that fetches product and stock data from the **Fine Wine & Good Spirits** website.
+A powerful Python-based scraper that fetches the current available products and stock data from the **REDACTED** Whiskey Release page.
+The currently available product information is then stored to a local SQLite database and compared agaisnt for updates each time the program executes.
 This project supports proxy rotation, logging, and API request retries to ensure reliable data retrieval.

 ## 🚀 Features

 - ✅ **Proxy Support** – Loads and validates proxies from a file before use
 - ✅ **TLS Client Integration** – Uses `tls_client` for enhanced request security
 - ✅ **Robust Logging** – Logs events to both console and a rotating log file
 - ✅ **Environment Configuration** – `.env` file support for API URLs and proxy settings
 - ✅ **Automatic Proxy Cleaning** – Removes dead proxies to improve performance
 - ✅ **Error Handling & Retries** – Ensures smooth API calls with automatic retries

 ## 📦 Installation